Often the main symptom is a skin burn, but not all serious injuries are visible.

 High-voltage and low-voltage lines are difficult to distinguish, especially outdoors.
 Shutting off current to high-voltage lines is done by the local power company.
 Many well-meaning rescuers have been injured by electricity when trying to free a person.

 Once the person can be safely touched, the rescuer should check to see if the person is breathing and has a pulse.
-If the person is not breathing and has no pulse, cardiopulmonary resuscitation (CPR) should be started immediately.
+If the person is not breathing and has no pulse, cardiopulmonary resuscitation First-Aid Treatment Cardiac arrest is when the heart stops pumping blood and oxygen to the brain and other organs and tissues.
+Sometimes a person can be revived after cardiac arrest, particularly if treatment is... read more (CPR) should be started immediately.
 Emergency medical assistance should be called for any person who has more than a minor injury.
 Because the extent of an electrical burn may be deceptive, medical assistance should be sought if any doubt exists regarding severity.

 People with rhabdomyolysis are usually given large amounts of fluids intravenously.